BOAS Assessments & Surgery

 What is BOAS?

-BOAS is common in breeds like Bulldogs, French Bulldogs, and Pugs.
+BOAS is short for Brachycephalic Obstructive Airway Syndrome and is common in breeds like Bulldogs, French Bulldogs, and Pugs.
 Symptoms like noisy breathing, snoring, and exercise intolerance are key indicators.
 This is due to the dogs having short flat faces which obstructs their breathing.

 Early intervention